-There comes a time when however many super creams you slap on your face, you've actually reached the point when you need to call in the big guns.
-For me, that time is now *sniff*.
+There comes a time when slapping super creams on your face just doesn't touch the sides – time to call in the big guns!

 When Botox first started being used to smooth out the visages of celebrities some 20 years ago, I was like, yuck, why would anyone voluntarily have injections in their face.
 But, hey, there’s been a lot of aging happening on my own visage since then and, surprise, surprise, I’m not such a naysayer anymore.
 So, while I’m still a bit squeamish about Botox (though never say never), when Suzanne Lonterman from Absolute Beauty in Cheltenham came knocking on my door back in July with a Dermapen micro-needling kit under her arm, I grabbed her firmly with both hands.
 And five treatments later?
 Well, read on.

 A micro-needling technology, Dermapen is a device fitted with teeny-tiny needles which can vary in length from 0.5mm to 3mm, which are rolled over your skin to create controlled punctures that force the skin into repair mode.
 Yes, that does sound painful, doesn’t it?
 Suzanne warned me to get some local anaesthetic numbing cream (Emla), but I forgot and you know what, it was fine.
 Even round the eyes and lips!